zibz0017/QuartzVault/content/Jewish History/Jewish History in Poland.md

 3. חינוך for girls was all about things like "don't do this and don't do that" and "stay quite and don't be seen or heard".
 This rarely works on the youth, but this time of history was particularly bad for this.
 This was an age of movements (communism, socialism, Zionism, etc.).
 It was an age of people thinking big and trying to change the world.
 This "classic" style of girls' education was trampled by this momentum.[^8]
 4. Sarah Schenirer was full of energy and life.
 As such, the girls would go on [^48]hikes, make and sing songs, and put on plays.[^8]
 #### Reaction
-1. The non-frum did not like the בית Yaakov movement.
+1. The non-frum did not like the בית יעקב movement.
 They made fun and mocked it.[^8][^46] They wanted to get rid of the old and "modernize".
-Obviously, the Bies Yaakov movement did not fit with their outlook.[^46]
+Obviously, the Bies יעקב movement did not fit with their outlook.[^46]
 2. At first, the frum did not accept the movement either (because people were attached to "the old way" as [[#^724bc9|mentioned]]).[^8]
 #### Help From Others
 1. While Sarah Schenirer was the spark behind the movement, many German Jews helped with the logistics, creating a curriculum, and opening schools.
 (The German Jews had tremendous organizational skills.)[^46] ^6bfabc